xrdocs/ncs5500/_tutorials/2017-12-30-full-internet-view-on-base-ncs-5500-systems-s01e04.md

 ## S01E04 Full Internet View on "Base" NCS 5500 Systems

+**Disclaimer**: In the following page and video, you'll find a demo of the internet-optimized mode on NCS5500 routers based on Jericho (or Jericho+).
+This demo ran in late 2017 is still accurate.
+With recent internet distribution you should still be able to store a full view v4 and v6 in the internal memories (LEM and LPM).
+Does it mean it's recommended?
+Probably not: it will occupy 80% or more of the LEM which doesn't give more room for growth and potential routing incident.
+In September 2019, we recommend you select devices with eTCAM for internet peering roles unless you are running a smart system of route filtering to contain the table size.

 ### Previously on "Understanding NCS5500 Resources"

 In previous posts, we presented: